XRPLF/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

 To get a live notification whenever a transaction affects your account, you can subscribe to the account with the [subscribe method][].
 In fact, it doesn't have to be your own account: since all transactions are public, you can subscribe to any account or even a combination of accounts.

-After you subscribe to one or more accounts, you the server sends a message with `"type": "transaction"` on each _validated_ transaction that affects any of the specified accounts in some way.
+After you subscribe to one or more accounts, the server sends a message with `"type": "transaction"` on each _validated_ transaction that affects any of the specified accounts in some way.
 To confirm this, look for `"validated": true` in the transaction messages.

 The following code sample subscribes to the Test Net Faucet's sending address.
 It logs a message on each such transaction by adding a handler to the dispatcher from the previous step.